bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 with the hostname/IP address of the gateway.
 You should now be able to access the Bokeh server from the local machine as if the Bokeh server were running on the local machine by navigating to ``localhost:5006`` on the local machine.
-You can even set up client connections from a Jupyter Notebook running on the local machine.
+You can even set up client connections from a Jupyter notebook running on the local machine.

 .. note::